 The Index for Production in Construction complied with the recommendations and demands i Council Regulation (EU) no. 1165/98 of 19 May 1998 and no. 1893/2006 of 20 December 2006 regarding short-term-statistics.

 5 Accuracy and reliability

-The margins of statistical uncertainty associated with the IPC are related to the statistical uncertainty of WTA and the productivity calculations.
+The margins of statistical uncertainty associated with the IPC are related to the statistical uncertainty of WTA.

 5.1 Overall accuracy